centrica-engineering/nucleus-docs/docs/foundations/modular-scale.md

 These are applied to our Viewport sizes in the following way:

 ⚪️ Polo & 🏉 Rugby uses `Major Third`.
-🏑 Hockey & 🏀 Basketball uses `Minor Third`.
+🏑 Hockey, ⚽ Football & 🏀 Basketball uses `Minor Third`.
 🎾 Tennis & 🔵 Squash uses `Major Second`.

 Read more about our [Typography](https://docs.britishgas.design/foundation/typography) and how Modular Scale applies.